dante4rt/sonic-odyssey-bot/README.md

 npm start
 ```

-Follow the prompts to select the input method (0 for seed phrase, 1 for private key) and specify the number of random addresses to generate.
+Follow the prompts to select the input method (0 for seed phrase, 1 for private key), specify the number of random addresses to generate, and enter the amount of SOL to send in each transaction.

 ## Contributing